VenueDriver/widgets-venuedriver-com/README.md

 # Example

-* To begin, here is an exmaple of what your markup should look like
+* To begin, here is an example of what your markup should look like

 ```html
 <html>